-GLOBAL INDUSTRY ALLIANCE TO SUPPORT LOW CARBON SHIPPING
+GLOBAL INDUSTRY ALLIANCE OVERVIEW

 The Global Industry Alliance (GIA) is a new public-private partnership initiative of the IMO under the framework of the GEF-UNDP-IMO GloMEEP Project that aims to bring together maritime industry leaders to support an energy efficient and low carbon maritime transport system.
-Leading shipowners and operators, classification societies, engine and technology builders and suppliers, big data providers, and oil companies have joined hands under the GIA to collectively identify and develop innovative solutions to address common barriers to the uptake and implementation of energy efficiency technologies and operational measures.
+Leading shipowners and operators, classification societies, engine and technology builders and suppliers, big data providers, oil companies and ports have joined hands under the GIA to collectively identify and develop innovative solutions to address common barriers to the uptake and implementation of energy efficiency technologies and operational measures.

 Focusing on a number of priority areas including energy efficiency technologies and operational best practices, alternative fuels, and digitalization, activities to be undertaken or promoted by the Alliance will include, inter alia: research and development; showcasing of advances in technology development and positive initiatives by the maritime sector; industry fora to encourage a global industry dialogue; and the implementation of capacity-building and information exchange activities.